Feni District: Early history

 The Feni region, situated in eastern Greater Noakhali (historically known as Bhulua), is believed by scholars to have an ancient history, despite its relatively recent addition to the country's administrative landscape.
 Historical records indicate the presence of human settlements dating back five thousand years ago within this region.

 According to folklore, this area was once home to a flourishing society that settled near the legendary seas of Billasagar or Sukh Sagar, showcasing the region's deep-rooted past.
 Scholars trace the arrival of Aryans to the Ganges Delta near Feni, marking a significant epoch in its history.
 (Note: Mentioned in the Mahabharata, King Phoni, a vassal during the Kuru-Pandava wars, is believed to have ruled over ancient southeastern Bengal under the kingdom of Pundravardhana or another prominent king of North Bengal.
 It is thought that his capital was located in the present-day Feni region.)
 Prehistorical discoveries in Feni dating back to the kingdom of Gangaridai further underscore Feni's importance, suggesting it may have served as a vital frontier settlement during ancient times.
 Historical records point to the governance of a 7th-century dynasty as part of the Samatata region.
 Archaeological findings suggest the presence of the Chandra dynasty, which ruled over Samatata.
 Additionally, evidence indicates the possible rule of the Pala Empire in Feni, notably under King Mahipala II, after whom modern Mahipal is named.
-The Feni-Noakhali region was part of the ancient Pattikera Kingdom, possibly serving as a trade route connecting the kingdom with Burma (present-day Myanmar).
+The Feni-Noakhali region was part of the ancient Paṭṭikera Kingdom, possibly serving as a trade route connecting the kingdom with Burma (present-day Myanmar).
 The artificial lake called বিজয়সিন in Mahipal reflects the era of Vijaya Sena's rule, belonging to the Sena dynasty.
 During the 13th century, the kingdom of Bhulua emerged, encompassing the area that comprises the present-day Noakhali region.